-Enjoy a great sense of pride when you are part of one of our successful events.
-Whether you like being on the front line at a high-energy event, like our Rescue Run: Race for Marine Mammals, Atlantic Grill Music by the Sea Concert Series, or BioBlitz, or prefer to help plan, set-up, or break-down, join our crew—we need you!
+Whether you like being on the front line at a high-energy event, like our Rescue Run: Race for Marine Mammals, Atlantic Grill Music by the Sea Concert Series, or BioBlitz, or prefer to help plan, set-up, or break-down, join our fun crew—we need you!

 There are many special projects that occur throughout the year, driven by a volunteer’s interest, knowledge, and skill.
 Volunteers garden, work on trail maintenance, sew, construct things, paint, and more.
 We’d love to talk to you about how your special talents can help move the Center forward.

 Ages 13-17, please see the Youth Volunteer section below.